-The computation of the surface temperature follows Fausto et al. (2009): it linearly depends on the surface elevation, longitude and latitude, and an anomaly term that describes the paleo-climate

-- 270 temperatures are parameterized separately, and monthly mean temperatures are estimated from interpolation of the two fields using a sinusoidal function.
+The computation of the surface temperature follows Fausto et al. (2009): it linearly depends on the surface elevation, longitude, and latitude and an anomaly term that describes the paleoclimate temperature history or futureclimate-warming scenarios.
+The annual and summer mean surface temperatures are parameterized separately, and monthly mean temperatures are estimated from interpolation of the two fields using a sinusoidal function.
 The surface mass balance field is computed as the sum of the accumulation and ablation fields.
-The present-day mean annual precipitation (Ettema et al., 2009) is modified by a temperature dependent function following Huybrechts et al. (2002).
-Conversion from the precipitation to the accumulation rate is computed - 275 statistically as in Huybrechts and de Wolde (1999), which is a function of the mean monthly temperature.
-Ablation (surface melting) is computed using the Positive Degree-Day (PDD) method of Reeh (1991), which relates ablation to both air temperature and snow accumulation.
+The present-day mean annual precipitation (Ettema et al., 2009) is modified by a temperaturedependent function following Huybrechts et al. (2002).
+Conversion from the precipitation to the accumulation rate is computed statistically as in Huybrechts and de Wolde (1999), which is a function of the mean monthly temperature.
+Ablation (surface melting) is computed using the PDD method of Reeh (1991), which relates ablation to both air temperature and snow accumulation.
 The amount of melting is computed as the product of the number of positive degree days and PDD factors obtained by observations.
-It considers the possibility for melting even when the average daily - 280 temperature is below the freezing point, and different melt rates for melt of snow and ice due to the albedo difference (Braithwaite and Olesen, 1989), and the production of superimposed ice and warming caused by the phase change.
+It considers the possibility for melting even when the average daily temperature is below the freezing point, different melt rates for melt of snow and ice due to the albedo difference (Braithwaite and Olesen, 1989), and the production of superimposed ice and warming caused by the phase change.
 This method is adopted in most numerical studies with ice-sheet models (Ritz et al., 1997; Greve, 2000; Huybrechts et al., 2002).
-Four parameters control the surface melting in the PDD scheme in IcIES, the PDD factor for ice melt, β{ice} , the PDD factor - for snow melt, β{snow} , the SD of short-term air temperature fluctuation, σ , and the saturation factor for the formation of superimposed ice, P{max} .
+Four parameters control the surface melting in the PDD scheme in IcIES, the PDD factor for ice melt, $\beta{ice}$ , the PDD factor for snow melt, $\beta{\text{snow}}$ , the SD of short-term air temperature fluctuation, $\sigma$ , and the saturation factor for the formation of superimposed ice, $P{\text{max}}$ .
 The selection of the values of these parameters is described later.

 All experiments in the present paper were performed with a newer revision of IcIES than that used for the SeaRISE project.
-To obtain stable simulations over all the experiments with a unique

-- 290 method, some modifications to the numerical representation were implemented.
+To obtain stable simulations over all the experiments with a unique method, some modifications to the numerical representation were implemented.
 The physics and the mathematical formulation of the physics were not changed.
 The difference in the volumes of the simulated Greenland ice sheet for identical configurations varied at most by 0.3 %, which does not affect the conclusions of the present paper.
-Therefore, although the model itself is slightly modified, the experiment design used for the submission is hereafter referred to as "IcIES" original - 295 configuration.
+Therefore, although the model itself is slightly modified, the experiment design used for the submission is hereafter referred to as "IcIES" original configuration.